-Thus we obtain the following. \begin{prop} Assume that there exists no positive integer solution $(k_1, \ldots, k_j)$ of the equation $(\ast)$ satisfying $k_i \leq \alpha - 1$.
+\begin{prop} Assume that there exists no positive integer solutions $(k_1, \ldots$, $k_j)$ of the equation $(\ast)$ satisfying $k_i \leq \alpha - 1$.
 Then any positive integer solution of $(\ast)$ is obtained by a finite number of castling transformations from the solution $\alpha$. \end{prop}

 From many computations of the equation $(\ast)$, it seems that there exists no positive integer solution $\theta = (k_1, k_2, \ldots, k_j)$ such that $\theta$ is contained in the cube $C_\alpha^j$.
 Hence we conjecture the following.